PPC Campaign Management: The Definitive Guide

 • Make your CTAs interesting, visually and content-wise

-• Place them strategically so they are clearly visible
+• Place them strategically so they are visible

 4. Select The Right Landing Pages

-Sending your prospects to a homepage or a blog section from your ad may not be fruitful from the conversion standpoint.
-You should direct people to landing pages that have high conversion rates and are most likely to attract more leads.
-Your users should all land to pages that are most relevant to the ad they clicked on and that deliver on the promise from the ad.
+Sending your prospects to a general homepage or a blog section may be effective for conversions.
+Instead, you should direct users to landing pages with high conversion rates and that are specifically designed to attract leads.
+Your users should be directed to pages most relevant to the ad they clicked on and that deliver on the promise made in the ad.

 Get free proposals from top agencies to create a futureproof PPC strategy.